 The Scheme does not have a default fund for ongoing accrual.
-It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
-The Scheme is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
+It is not a qualifying scheme within the definition given by section 99 of the Pensions Act 2008.
+The Scheme is not used to meet any autoenrolment obligations and no contributions are being paid into the Scheme.
 The Scheme's assets are made up solely by way of member transfer payments into the Scheme.

-The Scheme did not, and does not, offer a Default Lifestyle Strategy and did not offer members any choice as to how their funds were invested.

-As there is no default investment arrangement in the Scheme there have been no specified performancebased fees incurred during the scheme year.
+The Scheme did not, and does not, offer a Default Lifestyle Strategy.
+As there is no default investment arrangement in the Scheme there have been no specified performance-based fees incurred during the scheme year.